-Soccer is back in Germany.
-But can the season stay fair?
+Germany’s Bundesliga soccer has a model for how sports can return amid coronavirus.
+The world is watching.

 One entire soccer club in the second league, Dynamo Dresden, was forced into two weeks of quarantine on May 9, after three players tested positive for the coronavirus.
 Another Dresden player and a coach were confirmed to have the virus this past week.
 Training was still set to resume this weekend.
 But two weeks of quarantine, the club’s supporters argue, have put its players at a disadvantage that will be hard to overcome.

-Hunke, the commentator, said he thinks there could be future complications as clubs appeal being relegated by blaming covid-19.
-But he believes that the league should go on.
+Hunke, the commentator, said he thinks there could be future complications, as clubs appeal being forced to stay on the sidelines.
+But he said the league should go on.

-And by the end of the evening in Fränky there’s little disagreement, as Hertha goes on to score two more goals, ending the match 4-0.
+At the end of the night Friday in Fränky bar, there was little disagreement among fans.
+Hertha finished the match 4-0, the team’s second win since the season resumed with the new restrictions.

-It marked Hertha’s second win since the league reopened with the new restrictions a week earlier and Chwalisz, who attended his first match at Hertha’s home ground at age 7, no longer felt so down on the ghost matches.
+Chwalisz, who attended his first match at Hertha’s home ground at age 7, said he no longer felt so down on the ghost matches.
 He said he’d be content for all games to go ahead without spectators if it meant his team continued to play so well.

 “Does it matter when the results are like this?” he said.
 “I’m just happy.”